mlpack/mlpack/doc/user/bindings/cli.md

         <string>] [--predictions_file <string>] [--probabilities_file <string>]
 ```

 An implementation of an ID3-style decision tree for classification, which supports categorical data.
 Given labeled data with numeric or categorical features, a decision tree can be trained and saved; or, an existing decision tree can be used for classification on new points.
-[Detailed documentation](#decision_tree_detailed-documentation)
+[Detailed documentation](#decision_tree_detailed-documentation).